Relative Information Gain and Gaussian Process Regression: Effective Dimension, Information Gain and Relative Information Gain

 Starting from these expressions, one can easily verify that the effective dimension is related to the derivative of the information gain. \begin{proposition} For all $n \geq 1$ and $\eta \geq 0$,

+\end{proposition} This identity is equivalent to a known result for Gaussian channels, which states that the derivative of the information gain with respect to the signal-to-noise ratio is equal to half the minimum mean squared error \citep{guo2005mutual}.
+In our formulation, $\eta$ is the signal-to-noise ratio, and it turns out that the minimum mean squared error is equal to $d_n(\eta)/\eta$ (cf.\, Appendix \ref{sec:mmse_deff}).
+Thus Proposition 1 can be obtained from Theorem 1 in \citet{guo2005mutual}.

-\end{proposition} Proposition \ref{pro:deff_diff} gives us an information-theoretic interpretation of the effective dimension.
+The identity in Proposition \ref{pro:deff_diff} gives us an information-theoretic interpretation of the effective dimension.
 Namely, the effective dimension is a measure of how sensitive the information gain is to the learning rate (or the variance of the noise in the responses).
 In addition, Proposition \ref{pro:deff_diff} suggests that we can obtain a reasonable approximation of the effective dimension by taking the difference between the information gain at two different learning rates.
 For a sample size $n \geq 1$, and two learning rates $\eta > \beta \geq 0$, we define the relative information gain as

-The relative information gain can be interpreted as the additional information that would gained about $\fstar$ if the variance of the noise in the responses was reduced from $1/\beta$ to $1/\eta$.
+The relative information gain can be interpreted as the additional information that would be gained about $\fstar$ if the variance of the noise in the responses was reduced from $1/\beta$ to $1/\eta$.
 The bottom toast inequality (the bottom half of the sandwich inequality) in Proposition 5 of \citet{calandriello2019gaussian} states that $d_n(\eta)$ is bounded by $2\gamma_n(\eta)$.
 We will now show that a scaled version of the relative information gain smoothly interpolates between these two quantities.
 Using Proposition \ref{pro:deff_diff}, and the definition of the derivative, we can express the effective dimension as (the limit of) a scaled version of the relative information gain.
 In particular, for any learning rates $\eta > \beta > 0$,

-Note that if $\beta=0$, then the right-hand side of \eqref{eqn:rig_limit} is equal to twice the information gain.
+If $\beta=0$, then the right-hand side of \eqref{eqn:rig_limit} is equal to twice the information gain, although the approximation of the limit is rather crude in this case.
 This establishes that the scaled information gain recovers both the effective dimension and the information gain as special cases.
 The following proposition shows that these are the two extreme cases. \begin{proposition} For all $n \geq 1$ and $\eta > \beta \geq 0$,

 The first inequality is sharp in the limit as $\beta$ tends to $\eta$ from below and the second inequality is sharp when $\beta = 0$. \end{proposition} \begin{proof} The sharpness of each inequality follows from \eqref{eqn:rig_limit}.
 For any $\lambda \geq 0$, the mapping $\beta \mapsto \frac{1}{\eta - \beta}\log\frac{1 + \eta\lambda}{1 + \beta\lambda}$ is decreasing on $[0, \eta)$ (cf. Lemma \ref{lem:rig_decr}).
 From this and \eqref{eqn:deff_ig_eig}, it follows that $\beta \mapsto \frac{2\eta}{\eta - \beta}\gamma_n(\eta, \beta)$ is also decreasing on $[0, \eta)$.
 Thus the scaled information gain is bounded between $d_n(\eta)$ and $2\gamma_n(\eta)$ for all $\beta$ in the interval $[0, \eta)$. \end{proof} The full sandwich inequality in Proposition 5 of \citet{calandriello2019gaussian} shows that the effective dimension and the information gain are within logarithmic factors of each other.
 In particular,